How to turn your LinkedIn profile into an attention magnet.

 A lot of my clients tell me that they just don't really know how and why to use LinkedIn, so they set it up and try to add new jobs when they happen, but otherwise, they don't bother.

-Because people with a presence get rated higher in algorithms and come up in more searches.
+Your goal is to be seen as much as possible and people with an active presence get rated higher in algorithms and come up in more searches.

 When your profile has the right elements, it will attract attention from recruiters, hiring managers and other people who might have the great next career opportunity for you.

 In fact, in some professions, like enterprise software sales, if you’re not on LinkedIn, it’s like you don’t even exist.
-I mean, you can't be successful in many kinds of sales if you don't have a strong network already.
+I mean, how could you be successful in many kinds of corporate sales if you don't have a strong network already.

 Even if you're a tailor or a farmer or a general contractor, a strong LinkedIn presence will show your professional approach to your business and can affect your success.